Records Were Broken, Estimates Surpassed In Miller & Miller's Two Days Auctions, Held Feb. 10 & 11

 A masterful Nova Scotia foot stool in the Lunenburg Germanic tradition with original red/green paint and exuberant geometric carving blew past its $1,000-$1,500 estimate by more than 200 percent to finish at $24,780.
 The skirt was deeply shaped with a carved star flanked by two wings, while the top had notched corners and a large carved diamond with a rosette positioned at the center.

-ï¿1⁄2Rounding out the February 10th sale was a large collection of carved and inlaid boxes with several 18th century examples selling well along with rarities such as a Baldwin Hill & Company fur trade dag knife bringing $8,260,ï¿1⁄2 Baker pointed out.
+“Rounding out the February 10th sale was a large collection of carved and inlaid boxes with several 18th century examples selling well along with rarities such as a Baldwin Hill & Company fur trade dag knife bringing $8,260,” Baker pointed out.
 The circa 1856-1860 knife, 14 inches in length, had a double-edged steel blade and the original wooden handle affixed with brass rivets.

-ï¿1⁄2We had fierce bidding and competitive spirit on an international level,ï¿1⁄2 said Sandra May, an art advisor for the sale. ï¿1⁄2Exceptional results were posted for East Coast masters like Maud Lewis, Joe Norris and Joe Sleep, and it was good to see strong results for Cyril Hirtle, whoï¿1⁄2s finally seeing the results he deserves.
-His painting in the sale sold for over 400 percent of the low estimate.ï¿1⁄2
+“We had fierce bidding and competitive spirit on an international level,” said Sandra May, an art advisor for the sale.“Exceptional results were posted for East Coast masters like Maud Lewis, Joe Norris and Joe Sleep, and it was good to see strong results for Cyril Hirtle, who's finally seeing the results he deserves.
+His painting in the sale sold for over 400 percent of the low estimate.”

+The painting by Joe Sleep (1914-1978) was a mixed media on canvas of a cat, horsehead and sun.
+The 46 1⁄2 inch by 25 1⁄4 inch work was signed at lower front center and fetched $7,080.
+Work by Sleep can be found in the collections of the Art Gallery of Nova Scotia, Dalhousie University Art Gallery, the National Gallery of Canada and the Canadian Museum of History.

+An oil on canvas by yet another Canadian artist, Jan Gerrit Wyers (1888-1973), of a farmstead in winter with log house, shed and barn, artist signed, commanded $8,850, way over estimate and a new auction record for the artist.
+Also, a circa 1970 softwood sculpture by Edmond Chatigny (Quebec, 1895-1985), a 3-tiered work with an owl at the top, four small birds in the middle and six birds and a frog at the bottom, realized $7,080.

 The February 10th Canadiana auction featured the Richardson, Blevins, Morawetz & Molson Foundation collections and contained 331 lots of Canadiana, pottery, stoneware, textiles, art and Canadiana furniture.
 The nearly 500 registered bidders placed a total of 7,405 online bids.
 100% of lots were sold; 56 percent of the top 50 lots exceeded estimates.
 The sale grossed $430,847.50.